-- 6. The ecological risk of combined contamination could be reduced through taking advantage of the favorable aspects of the interactions of different pollutants.
-On the premise of introducing as few contaminants as possible, future studies are needed to develop a technology which has the ability to trigger the remediation process by making use of one pollutant to react with other pollutants. - 7.
-There are several mechanisms of the interaction among multiple pollutants in soil and even result in opposite effect.
+- on biological effects of soil, especially on the bio-metabolic modes and detailedenzymes, are needed for the deeper analysis. - 552 5.
+In many aspects of the interactions, it appears a dose-dependent on remediation 553 efficiency with the dose of coexisting pollutants.
+Future researches need to be done 554 to accurately illustrate this dose-effect relationship. - 555 6.
+The ecological risk of combined contamination could be reduced through taking 556 advantage of the favorable aspects of the interactions of different pollutants.
+On 557 the premise of introducing as few contaminants as possible, future studies are 558 needed to develop a technology which has the ability to trigger the remediation 559 process by making use of one pollutant to react with other pollutants - There are several mechanisms of the interaction among multiple pollutants in soil 7. and even result in opposite effect.
 For instance, competitive adsorptions of pollutants increase the desorbed amount and further strengthen the bioavailability of contaminants; on the contrary, the availability of organic pollutants and PTEs might reduce due to the formation of neutral complexes.
-However, the dominant mechanism of interaction and their main effect on remediation system require deeper experimental confirmation.
+However, the dominant of interaction and their main effect on remediation system require mechanism eeper experimental confirmation.